tana777/learncs61b/Readme.txt

 Hello World!
 Love you guys!

 Why I want to lose weight?
+Because it can make me look better!